 · Substituting during second semester is ONLY permitted with authorization from the Student Placement Coordinator and then only for a limited number of hours per week.

 · Student teachers must continue student teaching their regular classes while substituting during the second semester.
-The master teacher, who will be absent, must make arrangements for another school employee to cover the class if the student teacher teaches in a second master teacher’s classroom.
+The Cooperating teacher, who will be absent, must make arrangements for another school employee to cover the class if the student teacher teaches in a second Cooperating teacher’s classroom.

 · If for any reason, the University Supervisor or Placement Coordinator believes that substituting might negatively impact the student’s successful completion of the program, the request will be denied.